 A cybercriminal may reach out to you with some sort of offer, threat, or misleading identity attempting to get you to click a link containing malware.
 These links can give the hacker access to your device, including intimate photos that are stored on it.

-If you use weak passwords or reuse the same one for multiple accounts, the hacker may be able to gain access to your accounts through brute force and access your data this way.
+If you use weak passwords or reuse the same one for multiple accounts, hackers may be able to gain access to your accounts through brute force and access your data this way.

 Sometimes the security vulnerability is the fault of a service provider.
-This is the case with situations where a scammer gains access to your information through public internet services or data breaches.
+This is the case when a scammer gains access to your information through public internet services or data breaches.

 Insecure networks and websites can leave you at risk of being targeted in a cybercrime.
 This often occurs at hotels where numerous people are using the same Wi-Fi network.
 You can learn more by reading our article discussing the safety of hotel Wi-Fi.

 The most common outlets for distributing NCII are social media platforms and adult content websites.
-In a 2024 study, The European Journal of Criminology found that 52% of cases were carried out over social media, with 78% of them happening on either Facebook or Instagram(3).
+In a 2024 study, The European Journal of Criminology took a random sample of 200 NCII cases.
+Of the cases where the source of images was clear, 52% of them started on social media.
+Along with this, 78% of them started on either Facebook or Instagram.

-Meta platforms have policies in place that prohibit NCII distribution as well as automated systems that detect activity patterns of accounts who participate in such activities(4).
+Meta platforms have policies in place that prohibit NCII distribution as well as automated systems that detect activity patterns of accounts who participate in such activities.
 However, this isn’t the case across all platforms.
-For instance, Twitter requires manual reporting for violations to be removed(5).

 What Should You Do If You’re a Victim of NCII Abuse?